 Interns Success Stories

-Students & Graduates should view Internships & Student Placements as a beneficial trial period; an opportunity to parade existing skill set and gain invaluable experience in the chosen industry.
-Past Interns who have undertaken an Internship or a Placement Year share their experiences below.
+Students & Graduates should view Internships & Sandwich Placements as valuable learning opportunities, a chance to showcase their skills and gain invaluable experience in their chosen industry.

 I thoroughly enjoyed my placement, all of the colleagues shared their experience with me and made my placement enjoyable from the very first day!
 During my placement I gained knowledge about the industry, New Product Development and the opportunities presented to me whilst completing my placement have been invaluable.
 I was able to attend customer meetings whilst gaining in depth experience working with some of the UK’s largest and leading retailers and travel to the production site in Germany.